Language-Science-Models-Lab/PennTreebank-Transcoder/README.md

 Then a.out can be executed with the target filename as argument.

-Currently there is also a test lexer named 'Pennlexer1.l' that is meant to process the test corpus in our Google Drive folder.

 Penngrammar.y is meant to be processed by Bison.

 Makefile is the all-important thing that compiles everything together.